arnecdn/greeting-receiver/README.md

-# Greeting Rust
+# Greeting Distributor

-Greeting Rust is an application with a REST API for receiving greetings.
+Greeting Distributor is an application with a REST API for receiving greetings.
+It is part of a larger system that includes components for ingesting and querying greetings.

 ## Purpose
 It is an educational project designed to help learn and explore various aspects of software architecture and modern technologies using the Rust programming language.
 This repository provides a hands-on environment for experimenting with development tools, architectural patterns, and integration techniques.
 It is part of a pipeline of treating greeting messages, which includes:

-- [greeting-rust] to be named greeting-distributor
-- [greeting-processor-rust] to be named greeting ingester
-- [greeting-ap] to be named greeting querier
+- [greeting-distributor]
+- [greeting-ingester]
+- [greeting-querier]

 -
 The main goal of this project is to facilitate practical learning in: